alex-petrenko/megaverse/README.md

 13) Run tests
 python -m unittest

-14) You are ready to use the VoxelWorld Python API!
+14) You are ready to use the Megaverse Python API!

 ```